 Grasping Density.
 Our four prior articles were an exercise to begin to become more familiar with basic questions about this scheme, then with basic concepts that define it, and then with our most-simple formula, one Plancksphere per Plancksecond, as an expansion rate of the universe.
 This article and the prior four articles will be updated as this infinitesimal scale is further opened up by today’s scholars as they begin to see relations well beyond our scope and capacities.

 Planck Time is calculated to be 5.39116(13)×10−44 seconds.
-If “one plancksphere per plancksecond” is correct, and there are fifty-three tredecillion planckspheres per second, it is a relatively easy calculation to determine the number of planckspheres for each notation.
+If “one plancksphere per plancksecond” is correct, and there are five-hundred, thirty-nine tredecillion planckspheres per second, it is a relatively easy calculation to determine the number of planckspheres for each notation.

 Back in 2012 Freeman Dyson suggested to us that dimensional analysis should be applied to this expansion.
 Now, reflecting on his comments in light of this article, I would say to him, “That gives too much primacy to space and time.
 These spheres are creating space and time so it seems to me that the numbers of units would be a base-2 expansion, not base-8.”

 For more, see the base-2 expansion (line 8) and the base-8 expansion on line 9 within the horizontally-scrolled chart.
 And because this is all so speculative, your insights and comments will always be most welcomed.